Products for Horses’ Hooves

 *post contains affiliate links.
 Learn more here.

-Hard, dry ground compromises the horse’s hoof as much as wet, saturated fields.
+Hard, dry ground compromises the horse’s hoof health, as much as wet, saturated fields.
 Whether the hoof is shod or not, cracks can appear without warning, which can increase in size very quickly.

 Old nail holes can further cause weakness in horses’ hooves, as much as an unshod hoof continually pounding on dry and uneven ground.
-Regular visits from the farrier, every 6 – 8 weeks, is essential in maintaining quality, the correct length, and the angle of the hoof.
+Regular visits from the farrier, every 6 – 8 weeks, are essential in maintaining quality, the correct length, and the angle of the hoof.
 Whether this is for a horse who is barefoot or one with shoes, it is essential to keep up with these types of appointments.

 Other factors contributing to hoof quality include breeding, age, and pre-existing damage.
 Nutrition also plays a significant role in the quality of hoof horn growth with the average hoof taking at least six months to grow out.